 Individuals who have had a recent hospital admission and are now struggling with daily activities.

-Individuals who are struggling with daily activities as a result of getting older.
+Anyone who are struggling with daily activities as a result of getting older.

 Individuals who have had a fall or are concerned about falling.